What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 Bill of Lading Information – How to Read a BOL

-What does all of this bill of lading information actually mean?
-Here’s a quick look at the details you should know to help you read a BOL:
+What does all of this bill of lading information mean?
+Here's a quick look at the details you should know to help you read a BOL:

-• Names and addresses: The names and addresses of the shipper and receiver (consignee) should be legible and clearly visible.
+• Names and addresses: The names and addresses of the shipper and receiver (consignee) should be legible and visible.

 • Purchase orders or reference numbers: These will be required at pickup and delivery of the freight.